bcgsc/LINKS/README.md

 ### What's new in v2.0 ?
 ---------------------

-~5x memory opitimization and ~3x computational optimization, no need for Bloom filter wrappers, drastic lower memory requirements which helps you to extract more information from reads by smaller step sizes(-t) and more distances(-d).
+~5x memory opitimization and ~3x computational optimization, no need for Bloom filter wrappers, drastically lower memory requirements which helps you to extract more information from reads by using smaller step sizes(-t) and more k-mer distances(-d) in a single LINKS run.

 ### What's new in v1.8.7 ?